 In cases where the pathology result diagnoses a skin cancer, or where the procedure is in other locations, or the size is larger, the fee will be higher.
 For example, the fee for excision of a large melanoma may be more than $600.

-We will be able to advise the total fee when your pathology results are available.
+If we can't advise the total fee at the time of performing the procedure, we'll do so when your pathology results are available.
 This is normally 4-5 days after your procedure.
 When the total fee is known, we will contact you to arrange payment.

-In most cases, there is no out of pocket expense charged for pensioners, Health Care Card holders or children under 18.
+In most cases, there is a discount for pensioners, Health Care Card holders or children under 18.
 Note: You must present a current and valid Pensioner Concession Card or Health Care Card when you attend for your appointment.
 Discounts are offered at our discretion and may be withheld for patients who have previously missed appointments or cancelled at late notice.

 All fees include aftercare for the procedure, including removal of stitches, dressing changes, management of complications such as infection, bruising or bleeding.
 (Elective low level light therapy to enhance wound healing is not included.)

-- Medicare rebates as at 1 July 2022.
+- Medicare rebates as at 1 November 2022.
+(Note: These rebates have not increased in two years, and in some cases have actually decreased.)
 For more up-to-date information, follow the item number links to the MBS Online website.

 - These prices are exclusive of fees for skin flap or graft procedures, which will be added to the amount specified.